tanaym42/podbox/my-podbox/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `app/page.js`.
 The page auto-updates as you edit the file.

+## Some next steps

+* Figure out how to come back to another page, which lists profile information that is currently available in the POD.
+So, fetch new data whle loading the page that comes from the landing page.

+* Figure out navigation bar and the main options that will be available to the user - profile, data, apps, access management, settings -- and make the navigation bar.

 ## Older notes